ultimatemember/ultimatemember/readme.txt

 == Changelog ==

 = Important: UM2.0+ is a significant update to the code base from 1.3.88.
 Please make sure you take a full-site backup with restore point before updating the plugin =

+= 2.0.55: August 16, 2019 =

+* Bugfixes:
+  - Fixed profile privacy for not logged in users, if restriction options set for profile page as visible only for logged in

 = 2.0.54: July 22, 2019 =